spawnfest/iodevs/README.md

 # QrCode

 As surely know, in elixir world exists one, maybe two generators of QR code.
 One of them is [Sunboshan](https://github.com/sunboshan/qrcode)'s library, but this lib is a little bit limitated.
 It's working only with version: 1 - 7, ECC level is L and the generated QR code is displayed only on terminal.
-With this library works also repo [qr-code-svg](https://github.com/ondrej-tucek/qr-code-svg) which generate the QR code to svg file.
+With this library works also repo [qr-code-svg](https://github.com/ondrej-tucek/qr-code-svg) which generates the QR code to svg file.

 In our case we want to make QR generating for all versions and ECC levels according to [https://www.thonky.com/qr-code-tutorial](https://www.thonky.com/qr-code-tutorial/).
 See [iodevs/qr_code](https://github.com/iodevs/qr_code)